Buyer Guidance

 When does using a buyer's advisor make sense?

-For any property purchase above approximately €200,000, the cost of an independent advisor is typically a fraction of what a structured negotiation saves.
+For any property purchase above approximately €200,000, the advisory fee is typically a fraction of what a structured negotiation saves.
 Beyond price, the value is in the protection: knowing that someone with local market knowledge, Portuguese-language capability and professional accountability is looking out for your interests at every stage of the process.

 What Madeira Compass does

-We are an independent buyer's advisory.
-We work exclusively with buyers and relocators — we hold no property mandates and represent no sellers.
+We are a fee-only buyer advisory.
+We work exclusively with buyers and relocators, we hold no property mandates and represent no sellers.
 Our work begins before your first viewing and continues through to the signing of the notarial deed.
-If you are considering a purchase in Madeira and want to understand exactly what we do and how we're compensated, begin a conversation — no commitment required.
+If you are considering a purchase in Madeira and want to understand exactly what we do and how we're compensated, begin a conversation, no commitment required.